 And just for a piece of trivia, do you know WHEN the most frequent start time of a meeting is….11.00am.

-It’s time to take the controls.
-It’s time to start really thinking about what is worthy of your time.
+It’s time to take control and start thinking about what is worthy of your time.
 It’s time to turn into a productivity ninja!

-Here’s my 7 top tips for how you can halve the number of meetings you have and halve the time they take;
+7 top tips for how you can halve the number of meetings you have and halve the time they take

-I started my career as an apprentice in construction and one of the first training programmes I attended was a health and safety course about managing risk.
+I started my career as an apprentice in construction, and one of the first training programmes I attended was a health and safety course about managing risk.
 The trainer asked the group the number 1 strategy for managing risk?
-The answers flew back from the group and the trainer kept digging and probing, making us think.
-Seriously I was getting brain ache, until he revealed the answer; eliminate the risk in the first place.
+The answers flew back from the group, and the trainer kept digging and probing, making us think.
+Seriously I was getting brain ache until he revealed the answer; eliminate the risk in the first place.
 WOW, such a simple principle.
-We were all thinking about managing the risk as oppose to questioning whether it really needed to exist in the first place.
+We were all thinking about managing the risk as opposed to questioning whether it needed to exist in the first place.

 The same principle applies to meetings.

-OK, some meetings need to happen but do you need to attend?
-Can one of your team or colleagues attend and de brief you afterwards?
+Some meetings need to happen, but do you need to attend?
+Can one of your team or colleagues attend and debrief you afterwards?

-Sometimes in life it’s about learning to say NO to the unimportant things, so you can say YES to the important, value adding things.
+Sometimes in life, it’s about learning to say NO to the unimportant things so that you can say YES to the important, value-adding things.

 Four questions I always ask myself when I’m invited to a meeting;

-Too many people fall into the trap of feeling like they are going to miss out if they don’t attend a meeting; ‘what if there is something I need to know?’.
+Too many people fall into the trap of feeling like they are going to miss out if they don’t attend; ‘what if there is something I need to know?’.

-They become a meeting junky, always present physically but mentally somewhere else thinking about all the things they could be doing which are more important and add more value.
+They become a meeting junky, always present physically but mentally somewhere else thinking about all the things they could be doing, which are more relevant and add more value.

-If you don’t attend a meeting and don’t get the de-brief you would expect that is not your failing.
+If you don’t attend and don’t get the debrief you would expect, it is not your failing.
 That is a weakness in the meeting governance.

 Don’t try to be everything to everyone by attending every meeting and ending up being nothing to anyone because you have no time to do the important things.